-- Global and local - What is happening in the Northeast?
+- Global and local

+- What is happening in the Northeast?

-• The catastrophe we face
+- The catastrophe we face

-- How can we stabilize the climate?
+- How soon can we stabilize the climate?

+- And slow the extinction of species?

 - What are our responsibilities?

-- To our children
+- To our children & to the Earth

-- To the Earth
+- Will we listen to the webs of deceit

-- Will we sacrifice them to "Business as Usual"?
+- and sacrifice all to "Business as Usual"?

 - Or will we creatively transform society?

+- Solve issues with a new mindset!